sanand0/ai-in-education-webinar/README.md

 So that's one dimension.
 The other is, there is the India AI mission, for instance, which is a March 2024 initiative or a national level mission to strengthen the overall AI ecosystem in India.
 There is a regulatory ecosystem that the Indian government is talking about, but hasn't yet come out with.

-And there are initiatives around, for instance, Model Bench is a benchmark.
+And there are initiatives around, for instance, Moral Bench is a benchmark.
 And this is probably the closest that comes to this question.
 So it's an evaluation framework.
-You take a model and you apply Model Bench to it, it will tell you how well a given model adheres to the ethical standards in Indian society.
+You take a model and you apply Moral Bench to it, it will tell you how well a given model adheres to the ethical standards in Indian society.
 Now, training to match that is the next step.
 It may have happened.
 I'm not aware of it, but it's in the early stages.

 Once again, I don't know this answer.
 I'm just reading from ChatGPT.

 [![](img/0639.webp)](https://youtu.be/fPvhDOyUPc8?t=3822)

 **Priscilla**: Okay, we're still not sure whether to believe you, but we're going to end now.
 You can go back and check that, those of you who are fact-checking here, whether with ChatGPT asking further questions or asking for other tools and other apps.